 The student should experience as many options as possible, including those that may not be the best, provided that the experience stays within the instructor's limitations.

 Discuss the importance of good planning and map preparation.
-The time spent on the ground significantly reduces workload in the air, especially in the mountains where a good lookout is more critical because of the proximity to terrain.
+Time spent on the ground significantly reduces workload in the air, especially in the mountains where a good lookout is more critical because of proximity to terrain.

-Being able to identify the direction of water flow/gradient will help greatly when it is critical to be assured of the aeroplane's position.
+Being able to identify the direction of water flow/gradient will help greatly when it's critical to be assured of the aeroplane's position.
 The student should develop the skill of recognising flow direction and by assessing the amount of white water present, gain a clear indication of valley gradient.